sph-mn/sph-sp/readme.md

 ./exe/install
 ```

-first argument to `exe/install` can be the destination path prefix, for example `./exe/install /tmp`.
+first argument to `exe/install` can be the destination path prefix, for example `./exe/install /tmp`
-there is also exe/install-extended which can symlink files but needs [sph-lib](https://github.com/sph-mn/sph-lib)

 installed files
 * /usr/include/sph-sp.h
 * /usr/lib/libsph-sp.so

 # configuration options
-the file ``source/c-precompiled/config.c`` can be edited before compilation to set the following options
+the file `source/c-precompiled/config.c` can be edited before compilation to set the following options

 | name | default | description |
 | --- | --- | --- |